lclewis/lclewis.github.io/README_Own.md

 # My own navigation notes

 ### Header:
 there are many headers and pages (cv, dropdown, projects, repositories, etc.) that are currently hidden.
-To enable them, simply go to '_pages' and set the nav value to be `true` for corresponding pages.
+To enable them, simply go to '_pages' and set the **nav** value to be `true` for corresponding pages.

+- To modify the webpage content, also go to '_pages' (e.g. _pages/about.md)
+- To add new publications, go to '-bibliogrphay/papers.bib'

 ### CV: